circadianmentalhealth/circadian-data-standards/README-Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 ---

 # README template - Extended Metadata Elements
-> In addition to the Essential elements, we recommend adding the following suggested sections for increased reproducibility and reusability of the dataset.
+> Add this information to help others to understand, re-use and cite your data correctly.

-## General information
+## General information section

 ### Purpose (Research Hypothesis)
 > The overall rationale, reason, or intention for conducting a study that resulted in the data set.